-Because of this, most new businesses these days prioritize office spaces with natural lighting, including large windows and full-spectrum lightbulbs.
+Because of this, most new businesses these days prioritize commercial office rental spaces with natural lighting, including large windows and full-spectrum lightbulbs.
 High-quality lighting has a direct effect on employee productivity and well-being, and can even make a space feel larger and more inviting.

-Be sure to point out any office space features that might contribute to lighting, such as sky lights or tall windows.
+Be sure to point out any Ann Arbor office space features that might contribute to lighting, such as sky lights or tall windows.
 And if the space doesn’t have good lighting already, discuss how this issue could be addressed to suit your client’s needs.

 4. Work/ Life Balance

 Most businesses know that attracting top talent is a key for success.
 However, startups are in a more flexible position to provide top amenities.
 For some businesses, this involves an on-site gym or child care center.
 For others, it may mean healthy snacks in the kitchen, or attractive commuting options.